zacharied/anki-content-injector/README.md

 Place a file `_global.css` in your profile's `collection.media` directory.
 This file should contain all the CSS rules you want to apply globally.

+## Configuration

+* `startEnabled`: (Boolean, default: `true`).
+Whether to enable the plugin on Anki startup.
+Note that the plugin can always be toggled via the "Tools" menu
+* `cssFile`: (String, defualt: `"_global.css"`).
+Name of the file to inject.
+  This file must be inside the `collection.media` directory.
+* `loadAtHead`: (Boolean, default: `false`) Injects the CSS before the question/answer HTML instead of after.
+I don't know if this will actually affect anything, but if you run into issues try changing this; let me know if it does anything.

 ## Support